OmengU/quap/documentation/documentation.typ

     });
 ```
 ]
-This uses the `array.reduce()` function with two arguments, the dictionary where all options should be stored and the options themselves.
+This uses the `array.reduce()` function with two arguments, the dictionary where all Options should be stored and the Options themselves.
 The function is then run for every Option to add them to the dictionary.
 If no Options exist, the dictionary is left empty.

 In order to use the Context State in other Components, they have to be wrapped in a Context Provider.
 This Provider takes the State and SetState functions as arguments.
 Inside those Components, the Context State can be accessed using the useContext Hook by passing the name of the Context @misc-usecontext:
 #code-snippet(caption: "useContext Hook example")[